-- The Coventry, Solihull and Warwickshire Beacon Authorities have Test And trace leads for the different settings, one of which is Care home settings (both nursing and residential) - We have a Preventing COVID in Care Homes group, that developed this outbreak control plan.
-This group feeds into the Care Incident Management Team, which then feeds into NHS Silver as part of the overall NHS and Care COVID-19 response.
+- The Coventry, Sollihull and Warwickshire Beacon Authorities have Test And Trace leads for the different settings, one of which is the Care homes settings. - We have a Preventing COVID in Care Homes group, that developed this outbreak control plan.
+This group feeds into the Care Incident Management Team, which then feeds into NHS Silver as part of the overall NHS and Care COVID response.